awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-apigatewayv2-domainname-domainnameconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `OwnershipVerificationCertificateArn`  <a name="cfn-apigatewayv2-domainname-domainnameconfiguration-ownershipverificationcertificatearn"></a>
-The ARN of the public certificate issued by ACM to validate ownership of your custom domain\.
-Only required when configuring mutual TLS and using an ACM imported or private CA certificate ARN as the RegionalCertificateArn\.
+The Amazon resource name \(ARN\) for the public certificate issued by AWS Certificate Manager\.
+This ARN is used to validate custom domain ownership\.
+It's required only if you configure mutual TLS and use either an ACM\-imported or a private CA certificate ARN as the regionalCertificateArn\.
 *Required*: No
 *Type*: String
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)